Class41/2750-Project5/part1/README.md

 to read format.

 How to compile:
-cd to the root directory that contains the makefile and type "make" in the consoe.
+cd to the root directory that contains the makefile and type "make" in the console.

 # Usage